 New Bremen was a slightly more rural Bedford Falls.
 Mike says it was a wonderful place to be a boy, the kind of town where a kid developed a work ethic.
 He mowed lawns, shoveled snow, helped on his relatives’ farms and had two paper routes.

 “And everyone was your parent.
 If Mrs. Moots from across town saw you doing something wrong, she wouldn’t hesitate to correct you.
 You learned respect.
 Life revolved around school and church and the high school basketball game.
 The Ten Commandments and the Golden Rule were drummed into you, and it was good.”

-He was one of 64 in his high school class, a National Merit Scholar.
+He was one of 65 in his high school class, a National Merit Scholar.
 His plan was to get a liberal arts education and take up a career in business or law.
-When his mother took him to visit Kenyon College, he thought it was the coolest place he’d ever been.
+When he visited Kenyon College, he thought it was the coolest place he’d ever been.
 Although he never felt deprived, his family's finances were limited.
 He had six scholarships, working as a college van driver, and as a 7up truck driver during the summers, to put himself through Kenyon.

 Mike married Linda Dietrich – they’d met in kindergarten, although she only started liking him in high school – right after his graduation from Kenyon.
 They honeymooned in Virginia so he could check out the graduate schools there.
 The Colgate Darden School of Business had a new degree program that would let him work toward an MBA and a law degree at the same time.
 He was one of three in the program.
 Mike worked for the business school's executive programs and Linda worked as a secretary in the engineering school during their four years in Charlottesville.